sim-team-z/learning-simpy/README.md

 - Stay at shelter: These women are typically back on their feet independently between 2-6 months.

+#### Code

+All the code was written in jupyter notebooks.
+The progression of sophistication of the model  can be seen  from v1 to v8 of the notebooks in this [directory](https://github.com/sim-team-z/learning-simpy/tree/main/notebooks)

+The final notebook for the submission of the project is [here]

 ### todo list:

 Maintained [here](https://docs.google.com/spreadsheets/d/1JxEUYGeIJr_GaAnwlvuwT7JyXx9fI1BQMFuis9mdcBY/edit#gid=0)